open-telemetry/opentelemetry.io/content/en/docs/zero-code/js/configuration.md

-Use the environment variable `OTEL_NODE_DISABLED_INSTRUMENTATIONS` to keep the fully enabled list and only disable certain instrumentations by providing a comma-separated list of the instrumentation package names without the `@opentelemetry/instrumentation-` prefix.
+Use the environment variable `OTEL_NODE_DISABLED_INSTRUMENTATIONS` to keep the fully enabled list and only disable certain instrumentations by providing a comma-separated list of the instrumentation library names without the `@opentelemetry/instrumentation-` prefix.

 For example, to disable only